Sergeant Adam Biss, Accreditation Manager

 Mrs. Michele Bagnoli, Accreditation Specalist

 Accreditation is a voluntary process which provides a systematic review and assessment of the agency and all of its policies and procedures.
 By obtaining and maintaining accreditation, the agency strengthens crime prevention and control capabilities and is able to formalize essential management procedures, as well as establishing fair and nondiscriminatory personnel practices.

 Accreditation enhances community understanding of the Flagler County Sheriff's Office (FCSO) and its role in the community, as well as its goals and objectives.
 Citizen confidence in the policies and practices of the FCSO is also increased.
 Moreover, accreditation assists with improving service-delivery, solidifying interagency cooperation and coordination and reduces civil claims against the FCSO.

-If anyone needs additional information on our accreditation process or standing, they are urged to contact Director Troiano at 386-586-4805, or via email at email@example.com.
+If anyone needs additional information on our accreditation process, they are urged to contact Sergeant Biss at 386-586-4825, or via email at email@example.com.